-As English is the language of instruction at the International School of Athens, our primary goal is to provide the necessary support for every child to reach a level of English proficiency in reading, writing, listening and speaking that ensures effective participation and success in the proficiency.
-EAL students may also choose to attend the ISA Saturday Language Programme, details of which are available from the school office.
+As English is the language of instruction at the International School of Athens, our primary goal is to provide the necessary support for every child to reach a level of English proficiency in reading, writing, listening and speaking that ensures effective participation and success in the curriculum.

-Students whose native language is not English are required to attend EAL (English as an Additional Language) classes to develop their language
+Students whose native language is not English are required to attend EAL (English as an Additional Language) classes to develop their language proficiency.
+EAL students may also choose to attend the ISA Saturday Language